-Polishing stainless-steel appliances makes your kitchen look nice, but it's a time-waster when you can just make your appliance smudge-proof with this tip.
+Polishing stainless steel appliances makes your kitchen look nice, but it's a time-waster when you can just make your appliance smudge-proof with this tip.
 Think of all the things you can do now that you don't need to polish your stainless steel!

 Secure a used dryer sheet around the end of a long-handled paint roller with a couple of rubber bands.
 The angle of the paint roller is perfect for cleaning the tops of the blades without moving too much, and the length of the handle keeps you safely on the floor.

 You can also make your own laundry detergent.
 Well, not so much make as measure.
 All you need to do is measure out 1 cup of baking soda and throw it into your load.
 Your clothes will come out smelling good and looking clean.

 Most foods don't stay good indefinitely.
 For example, yeast, mustard, mayo and ketchup are not pantry items after they're opened.
 Once the seal is broken they should be put in the fridge.
 Got some bottles open in your pantry right now?
 Best toss them and start fresh.
-Here are some more pantry items that may need tossed.

-Your mom may have had a rule about no animals on the couch, but you just can't deny your furbabies.
+Your mom may have had a rule about no animals on the couch, but you just can't deny your pet.
 No worries.
 You can whip up a fur-removing gadget by slipping a sock over one of the beaters on a hand mixer and securing it with a rubber band.
 Here's more on how to make this magical device.

 While you're cleaning with your blow dryer, don't forget to give it a little love, too.
-Just a few wipes from a makeup sponge can easily clean up the vent on the back of blow dryer.
+Just a few wipes from a makeup sponge can easily clean up the vent on the back of a blow dryer.
 This can prevent overheating and make your blow dryer last longer.